-Cruise British Columbia's Great Bear Rainforest, guided by the expert crew and naturalist of the 92-foot schooner Maple Leaf
+Explore British Columbia's Great Bear Rainforest by luxurious yacht with just a few guests, guided by the expert local crew, naturalists and guides of Maple Leaf Adventures:

-Wildlife and Nature, One of Earth's Great Wild Places
+Wildlife and Nature: The Great Bear Is One of the Great Wild Places

 Robert F. Kennedy, Jr., calls it “the last stand of the great North American rainforest.”

 Explore with a Comfortable Ship, Expert Guides

 Get ready for days of adventure and wildlife, supported by a very comfortable expedition ship, a gourmet chef and welcoming guides.
 Maple Leaf Adventures is a pioneer of tourism in the Great Bear Rainforest, having designed tours here starting in 1991 and advocated for its protection.

 Maple Leaf’s trips in 3 seasons (spring, summer, fall) are timed for peak experiences of natural events and wildlife.